-- Virtual inspections will occur Monday - Friday for smaller improvements (i.e., water heaters, furnaces, roofs).
+- Virtual inspections will occur Tuesday and Thursday for smaller improvements (i.e., water heaters, furnaces, roofs).
 Please contact Building Inspector Kenneth Henry at (415) 289-4136 or KHenry@sausalito.gov to see if your project qualifies for a virtual inspection.

 - Failed inspections or no-shows will be charged a re-inspection fee of $75.00.

-- Somebody must be onsite during the inspection with the job card and the approved set of plans.
+- For both in person and virtual inspections somebody must be onsite during the inspection with the job card and the approved set of plans.

 - Some permits may be issued with "Holds."

 - Holds are stipulated by different agencies and the holds must be met prior to various stages of construction.